 I made a lap quilt from my husband’s shirts.
 My only regret is laundering the shirts beforehand, which means my sweetly comforting quilt doesn’t smell like Hubby.
 But when I wrap it around me on chilly evenings, it most certainly feels like a hug from him.

 9. Enjoy their favorite foods.

 After we were eating more healthfully during the cancer years, Gary wrote a rule: “On my birthday, I get to eat whatever I want.”
-And then he wrote a second similar rule for his half-birthday.
-After which I firmly said, with hands on hips and raised eyebrow, “Okay, but there will be no quarter birthdays.”
+And then he wrote a second rule: “On my half-birthday, I get to eat whatever I want.”
+Placing my hands on my hips, I gave him my best raised-eyebrow look and firmly stated, “Okay, but there will be no quarter birthdays.”
 After which he grinned his cute grin.